elliothursh/aws_auditor/README.md

 ## Usage

+### Global Options

+For AWS configuration, the default is to gather data from the `~/.aws/credentials` file.
+But, this can also be specified through the `--config` flag.

+There are two other ways to authenticate besides the credentials file.
+The first is through AWS roles.
+To indicate this, use the `--aws_roles` switch.
+The second is authentication by assumed roles.
+To indicate this, use the `--assume_roles` switch.
+If using assumed roles, then the auditor needs a role name, which is defaulted to 'CrossAccountAuditorAccess'.
+Alternatively, a role name can be passed in with `--role_name`.

+When auditing, it can be handy to pass in a special name to be printed describing the account that's being audited.
+This can be done through the `--display=Example` flag.

+Lastly, a user can tell the auditor which region to run the auditor in through the `--region=us-east-1` flag.
+If no region is specified, it will be run in every U.S. region: us-east-1, us-east-2, us-west-1, and us-west-2.

 ### The Audit Command

 To find discrepancies between number of running instances and purchased instances, run:

     $ sport-ngin-aws-auditor audit account1

 Any running instances that are not matched with a reserved instance with show up as yellow, the reserved instances that are not matched with a running instance will show up in red, and any reserved instances and running instances that match will show up in green.
-Any instances in blue with asteriks have a special tag that can either be specified in the audit command or will be defaulted to `no-reserved-instance`.
+Any instances in blue either have a special tag or are being ignored.

-To specify your own tag name, run:

-    $ sport-ngin-aws-auditor audit --tag=your_custom_tag account1

-If you don't want to use any tag at all, run:

-    $ sport-ngin-aws-auditor audit --no_tag account1
+You can also audit just EC2 instances, just RDS instances, or just CacheInstances.
+To do this, use `--ec2`, `--rds`, and `--cache` respectively.
+Or, you can use the audit account to just show counts of reserved instances and reserved instances.
+To do that, use the `--reserved` and `--instances` options.

+The tag can be specified through the `--tag=tag_name` option.
+Or, it will be defaulted to 'no-reserved-instance'.
+This means that when an instance is found that contains the tag 'no-reserved-instance', it will evaluate it separately from the other running instances, and list it in blue.

+If a user wants to completely ignore tags, then use the `--no_tag` switch to turn tags off.

+If an instance is ignored, it means that the name of the instance matches one of the ignore_instances_patterns.
+These patterns can be specified through the `--ignore_instances_patterns='string1, string2, string3'` flag, or they will be defaulted to 'kitchen' and 'auto'.
+Like the tagged instances, if an instance name matches one of these patterns, it will be listed separately and not used in calculating red/yellow/green instances.

+To ignore instance regexes, pass in an empty string or nil as the instances.

 To print a condensed version of the discrepancies to a Slack account (instead of printing to the terminal), run: